GalleryPlanner: Complete User Guide

 GalleryPlanner includes smart alignment features:

-- Snap to Grid: Frames align to an invisible grid for clean spacing
+- Snap to Grid: Frames align to an invisible grid for clean spacing (toggle with

-- Alignment Lines: Visual guides appear when frames align horizontally or vertically
+S) - Alignment Lines: Visual guides appear when frames align horizontally or vertically

 Keyboard shortcuts: